-The Business Manager and the Deputy Business Manager is responsible for preparing and obtaining approval for the annual budget.
-The budget must be approved by the Governing Board.
+The Deputy Business Manager is responsible for preparing and obtaining approval for the annual budget.
+The budget must be approved by the Board of Trustees.

-The approved budget must be submitted to the ESFA by 26th July and the Deputy Business Manager is responsible for establishing a timetable which allows sufficient time for the approval process and ensures that the submission date is met.
+The approved budget must be submitted to the ESFA by 31st August and the Deputy Business Manager is responsible for establishing a timetable which allows sufficient time for the approval process and ensures that the submission date is met.

 The annual budget will reflect the best estimate of the resources available to the school for the forthcoming year and will detail how those resources are to be utilised.
-There should be a clear link between the development plan objectives and the budgeted utilisation of resources.
+There should be a clear link between the SIP objectives and the budgeted utilisation of resources.